spraja08/GenAIMetroMap/README.md

 ---
 ### 2. Programming

+Develop hands-on expertise with Python and its data science ecosystem, including skills in data manipulation, visualization, and implementation of machine learning algorithms using industry-standard libraries and frameworks.

 * **Python Basics:** A good understanding of the basic syntax, data types, error handling, and object-oriented programming.
 * **Data Science Libraries:* Includes NumPy for numerical operations, Pandas for data manipulation and analysis, Matplotlib and Seaborn for data visualization.
 * **Data Pre-processing:** Feature scaling and normalization, handling missing data, outlier detection, categorical data encoding, and splitting data into training, validation, and test sets.